-Key Issue Item for inclusion Action to Address Requirement Report Location Identify how ESD principles (as defined in clause 7(4) of Schedule 2 of the EP&A Regulation) are incorporated in the design and ongoing operation of the development This ESD report details how the project aims to address ESD Principles and their incorporation into the design and ongoing operation of the project.
-Section 3 Ecologically Sustainable Development Demonstrate how the development will meet or exceed the relevant industry recognised building sustainability and environmental performance standards.
+Key Issue Issue and Assessment Requirements How is it Addressed Location within this report Ecologically Sustainable Development Identify how ESD principles (as defined in clause 7(4) of Schedule 2 of the EP&A Regulation) are incorporated in the design and ongoing operation of the development This ESD report details how the project aims to address ESD Principles and their incorporation into the design and ongoing operation of the project.
+Section 3 Demonstrate how the development will meet or exceed the relevant industry recognised building sustainability and environmental performance standards.
 This report has benchmarked the development to the Green Building Council of Australia's rating tool to establish a Best Practice benchmark.
-Although the project is not targeting a particular certification it aims to incorporate the measures outlined within this report to achieve equivalency to this level.
+The project aims to incorporate the measures outlined within this report which align to Best Practice buildings as determined by the Green Building Council of Australia.
 Section 6 Demonstrate how the development minimises greenhouse gas emissions reflecting the Government's goal of net zero emissions by 2050) and consumption of energy, water (including water sensitive urban design) and material resources.
-The proposal, as outlined in the report, will seek to include substantial energy, water, and material efficiency measures to minimise the proposal's greenhouse gas and carbon emissions, water consumption and material use.
-The proposal also includes a conservative assessment of the project's Greenhouse Gas Emissions, in line with the suggested pathway from the Green Building Council of Australia (GBCA).
+The proposal, as outlined in the report, will seek to include substantial energy, water, and material efficiency measures to minimise the proposal's greenhouse gas and carbon emissions, water consumption and material use in line with the NSW Governments goal of net zero emissions by 2050.
+This report also includes a conservative assessment of the project's Greenhouse Gas Emissions, in line with the suggested pathway from the Green Building Council of Australia (GBCA) for industrial buildings.
 Section 3.1, 3.2 & 3.4 & Section 4